bog1200/nodeapp/README.md

 ---
 * 😷 Find data about COVID-19 cases around the world
 ```
-.covid RO
+/covid RO
-.incidence IF (Only available for Romania counties)
+/incidence IF (Only available for Romania counties)
 ```

 ---
 *  💬 Delete messages in bulk
 ```
-.delete 45
+/delete 45
 ```

 ---
 * 📊 Create a poll
 ```
-.poll 1h Question?
+/poll 1h Question?
 ```
 <details>
 <summary>Poll</summary>